Educational Purpose Disclaimer

 Firezone

-Firezone is an open-source VPN server built on WireGuard.
-It simplifies remote access management for organizations.
+Firezone is a modern open-source VPN server built on the WireGuard protocol, known for its simplicity, high performance, and strong cryptography.
+It simplifies remote access management for organizations seeking a lightweight alternative to OpenVPN.

 SpamAssassin

-SpamAssassin is a widely used spam filtering platform that uses multiple detection techniques to identify malicious emails.
+SpamAssassin is a mature and widely deployed spam filtering platform.
+It uses multiple detection techniques including heuristic analysis, Bayesian filtering, and DNS-based blocklists to identify and block malicious emails, phishing attempts, and unwanted bulk mail.

 Rspamd